jaller94/jaller94/README.md

   - Funding for [Polychat](https://polychat.de/)
 - 💬 Ask me about
   - Matrix
+  - Web of Things
-  - OpenStreetMap in Kaohsiung or Berlin
+  - OpenStreetMap
 - 📫 How to reach me: https://chrpaul.de/about

 ## Issue wishlish